 He was closely associated with a pair of notorious Chicago politicians, Michael "Hinky Dink" Kenna and J.J.
 "Bath House John" Coughlin - not exactly "weak and poor," but definitely totally corrupt - who controlled the Loop district of the city, and much of the vice that went on in that area.

 In 1903, when the Iroquoise Theater in Chicago burnt down during a matinee performance, 596 people, mainly children, were killed, primarily because 29 of the 30 fire exits were closed and locked.
-In the aftermath of the fire a number of grand jury indictments were handed down on those responsible for making the carnage possible: the theatre owners who had flouted the city fire laws; the fire inspectors who had failed to carry out regular fire checks; and even the mayor - to whom the city's fire chief was accountable.
+In the aftermath of the fire a number of grand jury indictments were handed down on those responsible for making the carnage possible: the theater owners who had flouted the city fire laws; the fire inspectors who had failed to carry out regular fire checks; and even the mayor - to whom the city's fire chief was accountable.

 Yet despite the indictments, not a single person was imprisoned for their part in the disaster - in many cases because Clarence Darrow, defender of "the weak and poor", had been beavering away in the background to get their indictments dismissed.